Council tax support

 - if other adults live with you

-Please check you have provided the evidence required as your application cannot be processed without it.
-The evidence checklist is on page 27 of the form.
+Check you have provided the evidence listed as your application cannot be processed without it.

 We aim to decide complete applications within 14 days.
-If we need further information to support your claim we will contact you, please make sure we have a contact number on your claim form.
+If we need further information to support your claim we will contact you.
+Make sure we have a contact number on your claim form.
 This will speed up the processing of your claim.
 We will let you know when your claim has been assessed.

 Backdating a claim

-Second Adult Rebate is for single people who pay council tax but share their home with another adult aged 18 or over who is on a low income and does not pay rent.
+Second Adult Rebate is for single people, who have reached state pension age, who pay council tax but share their home with another adult aged 18 or over who is on a low income and does not pay rent.